 On this page, you’ll find the Children in Care: Guide for School Governors, created by Become and 9000 Lives.

-* A quick note on terminology: We use the term ‘children in care’ (or CIC for short).
+* A note on terminology: We use the term ‘children in care’ (or CIC for short).
 However, these same pupils are sometimes described as Looked after Children (LAC) or Children Looked After (CLA).
-So, even if your area doesn’t use the term CIC, this page is still right for you.
+Whichever term you use, this is the right page for you.

-What is Children in Care: Guide for School Governors?
+What is the Children in Care: Guide for School Governors?

 It’s a short handbook that tells you what you need to know about CIC.
 It explains the basics quickly and clearly, as well as giving sensible questions for governors to ask.

-Full of the latest knowledge from a both a national charity and local school perspective, it covers CIC from EYFS classes all the way up to Year 13.
-It applies to both academies and local authority schools.
+Full of the latest knowledge from a both national charity and local school perspectives, it is applies to early years classes up to Year 13.

 Whilst it is perfect for governors, expert feedback told us that it’s also great for: